-- Initially a complaint will be directed to the Education Manager.
+Initially a complaint will be directed to the Education Manager.
 S/he will assess the complaint and where appropriate will take necessary action to resolve any issues arising.

-This may involve a third party especially where the student's initial complaint is via a partner provider - The Education Manager will ensure the Director is aware of all complaints received and that action has been taken - Where the complaint is of a serious nature or in the absence of the Education Manager, the complaint will pass directly to the Director for Lifelong Learning (DLL) who will assess the situation and determine the most appropriate course of action.
-A thorough investigation will be initiated and all persons involved informed.
+This may involve a third party especially where the student's initial complaint is via a partner provider is aware of all complaints received and that action has been taken be initiated and all persons involved informed.
 The complainant will be kept informed throughout the process and of the final outcome.